kazeburo/GrowthForecast/docker/README.md

 ## Play with Docker

-We also have Docker image in docker hub registry.
+We also have Docker application image in docker hub registry.
 You can play growthforeacst with docker in a following step.

 ```
 $ docker run -p 5125:5125 kazeburo/growthforecast